chearon/scrollbugs/README.md

 * [Scrolling shrinkwraped grid](https://jsfiddle.net/xkza85dp/)

+#### Work-arounds

+Detect if the width/height of the content has hit the constraint and if so, change `max-width/max-height` to `width/height`

 ### Behavioral bug #2

 _Chrome attempts to keep visible content in a scrolling viewport if it would be shifted down by relative positioning changes (div added before content, or height of a div before the content is changed)_

 Chrome probably added this feature to help with badly coded webpages that have ads which change size or load while the user is reading.
 Unfortunately this behavior can be a nightmare if you're implementing virtual scrolling or something similar.

+#### Work-arounds

+Replace the visible elements in the viewport with new ones when you update the content (e.g. use `:key` in Vue)

 #### Example